cclib/cclib.github.io/_sources/data_notes.txt

 mocoeffs
 --------

-``mocoeffs`` is a list of rank 2 arrays containing the molecular orbital coefficients.
+A list of rank 2 arrays containing the molecular orbital coefficients.
 The list is of length 1 for restricted calculations, but length 2 for unrestricted calculations.
 For the array(s) in the list, the first axis corresponds to molecular orbitals, and the second corresponds to basis functions.

 Examples: